Why I Started Selling Stock Photography (And How You Can Too)

 🧠 What Stock Photography Really Taught Me

 - Lesson 1: Patience pays.
 Sales come slow.
-That's part of the game.
+Part of the game.

 - Lesson 2: The mundane sells.
 Skips and signs often beat fancy car shots.

 - Lesson 3: You don't know what wins.
-Buyers surprise you — like when a roadwork sign outsold my best edits.
+Buyers surprise you.
+A roadwork sign outsold my best edits.

 🎯 Final Take: How Stock Photography Changed My Mindset